Report of the Chair

 We have appointed two committees to conduct our presidential searches for Fresno State and Cal State L.A.For the Cal State L.A. presidential search, the committee will be chaired by Trustee Lou Monville.
 The members will include Trustees Margaret Fortune, Lupe Garcia, Henry Mendoza, and myself; as well as President Horace Mitchell of CSU Bakersfield.

 For the Fresno State presidential search, the committee will be chaired by Trustee Peter Mehas.
-The members will include Trustees Rebecca Eisen, Hugo Morales, Larry Norton, and myself; as well as President Jeffrey Armstrong of Cal Poly SLO.
+The members will include Trustees Rebecca Eisen, Hugo Morales, Larry Norton, and myself; as well as President Jeffrey D. Armstrong of Cal Poly SLO.
 The committees will hold their organizational meetings in early February.

 Next, the news about our chancellor transition.
 Last month, we announced the hiring of UC Riverside Chancellor Tim White as the new CSU chancellor.
 We believe that Dr. White’s background and experience reflect the institutional values and mission of the CSU.
 His record of leadership and his commitment to student success add up to an impressive vision for the university's future.
 Even though Chancellor Reed leaves very big shoes to fill, we feel that Dr. White brings the right experience and the right ideas to the job.
 We look forward to welcoming him in the beginning of January.